-The Public Accounts Committee has been in existence much longer than the Departmental Committees but operates on similar lines, with the Chair always an experienced Opposition MP.
+The Public Accounts Committee has been in existence much longer than the Departmental Committees but operates on similar lines.
+The Chair is always an experienced Opposition MP.
 It can investigate any area of Government expenditure.

 There is a general imbalance between Parliament and Government and aspects of the British system that limit Parliamentary power:-

-Party loyalty and control is strong.
+- Party loyalty and control is strong.
 MPs have been chosen to stand by their local parties, they are elected on a party basis and their constituency parties expect them to follow party policies.
 They have often spent their whole lives being involved with their party.
 A Government with a majority can rely on its MPs to almost always support it.
 In addition, the MPs who are Government Whips work constantly to head off any potential rebellions.
 If MPs are too rebellious they can have the whip withdrawn so that they will be opposed by an official candidate of their party at the next election.

-Some areas of legislation are so large that Parliament does not have time to look at them.
+- Some areas of legislation are so large that Parliament does not have time to look at them.
 Most legislation gives ministers the power to issue secondary legislation to fill in the details and Parliament receives draft EU directives.
 There are thousands of these each year and Parliament only considers a tiny proportion.

-Government ministers run large departments with full-time civil servants while backbench MPs have only one or two researchers to investigate issues.
+- Government ministers run large departments with full-time civil servants while backbench MPs have only one or two researchers to investigate issues.
 The imbalance in resources means that MPs have difficulty in investigating more than a few Government policies.